Newsletter

 Subscribe

 The IRS has established a number of qualifying medical expenses for which a Flexible Spending Account (FSA) or Health Savings Account (HSA) could be *used.
-If you're looking for ways to use your tax-free money or are just curious, here is a list of the most commonly-used medical expenses:
+If you're looking for ways to use your tax-free money or are just curious, please see the list below of the most commonly-used medical expenses.

 • Acupuncture